JustAnItalian/Modpack/README.md

-# Modpack
+# Official EC MC Server Modpack

-Get the mods from the release section
+- Step 1: Install the .rar file from the releases section on the right